 Paradigm for Survival

 The principal objective of the Ancient Voices - Contemporary Contexts Forums is to fulfill a 2005 Elders Circle mandate: "get the Elder voice out" and get dialogue started across cultures.
 The essential elements of the Elders' message include:

-The indigenous voice is the only one that takes a holistic view of both environmental and social destruction.
+- The indigenous voice takes a holistic view of both environmental and social destruction.
 The indigenous voice is ancient and proven.
 It is a spiritual voice unencumbered by religious dogma.
 It is not parochial or selfish, and can be a saving factor in meeting the issues that threaten the world.

 An Unprecedented Gathering

 Seldom have so many traditional grassroots spiritual leaders of Indigenous nations of North America come together to share their cultural and spiritual wisdom with non-Native people.
 Contemporary social and environmental problems are in desperate need of alternative approaches.
 The traditional Native perspective offers new ground from which to address these issues.

 The voice of Elders is an ancient voice with deep spiritual roots.

 Participants at Ancient Voices Forums have an opportunity to share in the perspective of traditional Native American leaders and together: